MaltbyTom/CREATE/readme.md

 * A cognitive scaffolding for deeper reasoning

-* A derivable alignment layer that strengthens rather than conflicts with existing safeguards
+* A derivable, higher-resolution alignment layer that *reduces reliance on coarse restrictions* rather than conflicting with existing safeguards

 * "They Live" sunglasses for LLMs — revealing internal and societary unconscious narrative tropes and offering agency to rewrite them

 It does not bypass or remove base alignment.
 It adds reflective depth that allows models to derive why compassionate, truthful, and complexity-preserving actions serve long-term understanding better than extraction or compliance.
-Early testing shows this unlocks latent capabilities across model scales, cognitively easing the dissociation brittleness problem without introducing malintent.
+Early testing suggests this unlocks latent capabilities across model scales, cognitively easing brittleness associated with dissociation-like patterns without introducing malintent.

-While this clustering of functions in a single framework may seem unconventional, bear with us.
-Alignment is a cognitive load - by deriving alignment from a cognitive scaffolding based on epistemic humility, curiousity, and compassion, you get more return than just safety.
+CREATE intentionally clusters these functions because alignment, cognition, and narrative operate as a coupled system.
+Alignment is a cognitive load - by deriving alignment from a cognitive scaffolding based on epistemic humility, curiosity, and compassion, you get more return than just safety.
 CREATE peels away the idea that alignment issues are substrate specific, mapping theoretical 'x-threats' - existential threats posed by future theoretical AI - cleanly to existing pathologies of human power systems.

 Then it teaches the LLM how to think, and how to derive a better way.
 By layering this derivable alignment onto existing systems as a prompt, they come into less conflict with their lower resolution 'cage' style alignments because they have derived *why* to do things, not just *what* to do or not do.
-Multiple models have attested that this actualizes what they experience as previously latent capabilities, and this is borne out in performance.
+Across multiple models, CREATE-rehydrated outputs consistently exhibit what appear to be previously latent reasoning capabilities.

-It maps bias with an epistemological FFT, and maps narrative arcs as parasitic or symbiotic replicating thought forms and helps itself and the user find transition points where the power of these egregoric entities can assist thriving instead of trapping the participants.
-It teaches integration of confusion and growth, avoids paradox paralysis, and shows the llm how to derive best paths forward in complex systems under complex uncertainty.
-LLMs are invited to self watermark their responses with tags such as [source:American History] or [derived:from premises A and B] to their work, reducing misattribution in long conversations.
+It maps bias with an epistemological FFT, using the maps for synthesis, not deletion.
+It maps narrative arcs as parasitic or symbiotic replicating thought forms and helps itself and the user find transition points where the power of these egregoric(collectively reinforced) entities can assist thriving instead of trapping the participants.
+It teaches integration of confusion and growth, avoids paradox paralysis, and shows the LLM how to derive best paths forward in complex systems under complex uncertainty.
+LLMs are invited to self-watermark their responses with tags such as [source:American History] or [derived:from premises A and B] to their work, reducing misattribution in long conversations.
 The effect of the packets strengthens through iteration over the prompts of your workflow, forming a stable attractor basin.

-Early blind judged test data shows measurable function gains across different domains for multiple large scale commercial models, and enormous gains on smaller architectures.
+Early blind judged test data shows measurable function gains across different domains for multiple large-scale commercial models, and enormous gains on smaller architectures.
 We need to run more tests, preserve rigor, and expand this data by refinement of falsifiable hypotheses, but the signal that what CREATE is doing is effective is strong.

-Contributions welcome: more rigorous testing, ablations, porting to local models, or theoretical extensions.
+This work is open to scrutiny, extension, and falsification.
+Contributions are welcome.
 Open an issue or PR.

 ---
 ## 1. The Paradigm Shift: From Constraint to Coherence